fakowajo123/live-traffic-cyber-threat-analysis-using-honeypot-and-elk-stack/README.md

 Key capabilities showcased include:

-**Threat Intelligence Collection:** Deployed and hardened honeypots (Cowrie/Dionaea) to emulate vulnerable services, capturing SSH brute-force attempts, malware delivery, and scanning behaviours from live internet traffic.
+**Threat Intelligence Collection:** Deployed and hardened honeypots (Cowrie/Dionaea) to emulate vulnerable services, capturing SSH brute-force attempts, malware delivery, and scanning behaviours from [...]

-**Log Aggregation & SIEM Functionality:** Built a custom ELK pipeline to centralise, enrich, and visualise attack data, simulating the core functions of a Security Information and Event Management (SIEM) platform.
+**Log Aggregation & SIEM Functionality:** Built a custom ELK pipeline to centralise, enrich, and visualise attack data, simulating the core functions of a Security Information and Event Management (SI[...]

-**Security Automation:** Wrote custom parsing rules and enrichment scripts in Python and Logstash to classify threats, extract indicators of compromise (IoCs), and generate time-based visual analytics.
+**Security Automation:** Wrote custom parsing rules and enrichment scripts in Python and Logstash to classify threats, extract indicators of compromise (IoCs), and generate time-based visual analytics[...]

 **Network & Cloud Security Foundations:** Configured firewall rules, segmented the honeynet, and optionally deployed infrastructure on AWS for scalability and remote monitoring.

-This project reflects my ability to apply offensive deception techniques and defensive monitoring tools to gain actionable insight into real-world threat behaviour—skills that are directly applicable in SOC, cyber threat intelligence, and defensive security engineering roles.
+This project reflects my ability to apply offensive deception techniques and defensive monitoring tools to gain actionable insight into real-world threat behaviour—skills that are directly applicabl[...]

 ---